nicholasg2001/happy-news-daily/README.md

 # Positive News Mailer

+Social media spoon feeds us garbage that keeps us in a negative feedback loop.
+Sh*t really can be sweet though.
+Turn off Instagram.

 A self-hosted AWS app that sends you a daily email digest of uplifting news from around the world, curated by Claude Haiki or Sonnet.
 Because who can afford to use Opus for this?

 Two tiers to choose from: